dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-modal.md

 To know more, please refer to [Modals's documentation.](https://modal.com/docs)

-### How does dlt integrate with Modal for pipeline orchestration?

-As an example of how to set up a pipeline in Modal, we'll use the [building a cost-effective analytics stack with Modal, dlt, and dbt.](https://modal.com/blog/analytics-stack) case study.

-The article above demonstrates automating a workflow to load data from Postgres to Snowflake using dlt.

 ## How to run dlt on Modal

-Here’s a dlt project setup to copy data from our MySQL into DuckDB:
+Here’s a dlt project setup to copy data from public MySQL database into DuckDB as a destination:

 ### Step 1: Initialize source
 Run the `dlt init` CLI command to initialize the SQL database source and set up the `sql_database_pipeline.py` template.